Introducing Expanded Explanations!

 The little box with a lot to offer...

-At Pastest, we're always listening to our users - and this feature was requested by many Medical Students in recent focus groups.
+At Pastest, we're always listening to our users - and this feature was requested by many students and junior doctors in recent focus groups.

-Now, when you answer a Medical Student Finals question, you can review a new Expanded Explanation of the question topic, as well as our dynamic explanations for each answer choice.
+Now, when you answer a question, you can review a new Expanded Explanation of the question topic, as well as our dynamic explanations for each answer choice.

 Each Expanded Explanation contains subsections so that you can quickly navigate to the information you need.
 These can include a Topic Overview, Clinical Presentation, Differential Diagnosis, Diagnosis/Investigation, Management, Prognosis, and External Links.

 Take a look at our example explanation below, to get a feel for the depth of content that's now at your fingertips.
-This is just one of over 300 explanations displayed after you answer a question in our Medical Student Finals Subscriptions.
-Look out for it on the right-hand side of the window, or below the answer explanations if you're on a mobile device.
+This is just one of hundreds of explanations displayed after you answer a question.
+Look out for it on the right-hand side of the window, or below the answer explanations if you're on a mobile device or using our app.

 - Clinical Presentation